mirsahib/DPDC-Bill-Manager/README.md

 ## Description:

-An app which will show bulk electricity bill from my local power distributor(DPDC)
+An app which will show bulk electricity bill from Dhaka Power Distribution Company (DPDC)

 ## Motivation: